450 Bauchet Street

 Important Tips About Jail Phone Calls

-Many jails and prisons are increasingly restricting the amount of time that an inmate can use the phone by placing daily and monthly limits, so try to pace yourself and not use up all your time at the beginning of the month.
+LA County Jails will sometimes restrict the amount of time that an inmate can use the phone by placing daily and monthly limits, so try to pace yourself and not use up all your time at the beginning of the month.

-Jails limit an inmate's phone time to certain hours of the day, so it is important you keep a regular schedule that works for both you and your inmate.
+Often a unit will limit an inmate's phone time to certain hours of the day, so it is important you keep a regular schedule that works for both you and your inmate.

 If your inmate does not call you during the time you both have scheduled, don't panic.
 There are often long lines for phone use.
 When a jail is on lockdown due to a fight or other security issue they do not allow the phones to be used.